 These words still inspire the College and remind us of its duty and that of every boy who enters its gates.

-In 2017, the College celebrates its 131st Anniversary.
+In 2017 the College celebrates its 131st Anniversary of its location at the current site.
 In that time 18 Principals have led the College and their photographs may be seen under Past Principals.
+Past Principals.

 Construction of its most famous building – ‘Old Building’ – began in 1887 and was complete by 1890.
 Its existence is owed largely to three men: Bhai Ram Singh, Colonel Samuel Jacob and John Lockwood Kipling.
 This was the College’s first real school building, after moving classrooms away from boarding houses and rented bungalows.
-The fashion of education remained traditionally English Public School for much of the 20th century, now modified for the fresh demands of a new era in which half the boys graduating will take places in top American and British universities.
+The fashion of education remained traditionally English Public School for much of the 20th century, now modified for the fresh demands of a new era in which half the boys graduating will take places in top American, British, Canadian and European universities.

 Sir Charles Aitchison with Maharajas at the foundation ceremony of Aitchison College